substance/interior/_posts/modules/0100-01-01-substance.md

 # License

 The Substance App will be released under the MIT license.
-We chose a very libaral license because we wanted to make it easy for you to use Substance in your environment and also get involved into the development.
+We chose a very liberal license because we want to make it easy for you to use Substance in any environment and also in hopes that you will get involved with the development.